ycarowr/UnityNetworkingAPI/README.md

 The easiest way to do it is described below:

-1. Download the Server UnityPackage and import it into your game. [here](/UnityNetworkingAPI/UnityGameServer).
+1. Download the Server UnityPackage and import it into your game server. [here](/UnityNetworkingAPI/UnityGameServer).
 2. Create a new script and open it.
 3. Add the following import on top `using UnityGameServer;`
 4. Change the parent class of the script to `BaseServerApplication`